sanderdewit/Sanders-AzureAD-Tenant-Restrictions/README.md

   More information regarding azuread tenant restriction v2 [https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions](https://learn.microsoft.com/en-us/azure/active-directory/external-identities/tenant-restrictions-v2)

-  Please note, this only resolves the issue for the Edge browser.
+  Please note, this only resolves the issue for the Edge/Chrome browser.
   Please use the policies (GPO/Settings catalog) to limit OneDrive, Outlook, Teams etc to a single tenant.
   This extension is not enabled by default for InPrivate/Incognito session.
 Disable InPrivate/InCognito if that's a requirement.

-Policies are set via;
-Computer\HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Edge\3rdparty\Extensions\gccmeeiieginkomhjdjaecdfnheadigo\policy
-tenantID dword
-policyGUID dword
+Please see the extensions_instructions.pdf on how to set-up the central policies.
+Once you have policies configured, they override the local settings.
+I'm working on an webapp that will set it up for you.

 V0.27